GDBR: Label Recovery Attack Against Partial Gradient Encryption in Federated Learning: Preliminaries

-where $k$ is the index of the output channel, and $i$ and $j$ are the indices of the height and width of the output, respectively.
-In addition, we use the Einstein summation convention, such as $\sum_{c, h, w}$, to simplify the notation.
+where $k$ indexes the output channel, $i$ and $j$ index the spatial position of the output, $c$ indexes the input channels, and $h$ and $w$ index the spatial dimensions of the kernel.
+For brevity, we use the Einstein summation convention, such as $\sum_{c, h, w}$, to simplify the notation.